Purchases made through links earn us a small commission, at no extra cost to you.

 Admission Fees: Admission to the Acropolis archaeological site, including the north and south slopes, is €20.
 For €30 you can get a combination ticket that includes entrance to the Ancient Agora, Roman Agora, Hadrian’s Library, Keramikos, Temple of Olympian Zeus, and the Archaeological Site of Lykeion.
 The special ticket package is valid for five days.
 Confirm current ticket prices here.

-- The main entrance is from Dionysiou Areopagitou, near Odeon of Herodes Atticus.
+Entrance: The main entrance to the Acropolis is from Dionysiou Areopagitou, near Odeon of Herodes Atticus.
 You can also enter at the Theatre of Dionysos, near the Akropoli metro station.

-- If you are carrying a large bag or backpack, you will be required to leave it at the main entrance cloakroom.
+Security: If you are carrying a large bag or backpack, you will be required to leave it at the main entrance cloakroom.
 Small backpacks and handbags are allowed in the Acropolis archaeological site.

 - At the time of my visit, security would yell and get very irate with people who would attempt to take pictures holding their country’s flag.
 I even saw them take a camera from one group and demand the photo to be erased.
 Apparently, flags are not allowed for some silly reason.

 Accessibility: The Acropolis is wheelchair accessible via an elevator on the northern side.
 Ask for assistance at the main entrance.

 - It gets incredibly hot and crowded here, so try to arrive first thing in the morning or late afternoon.